websockets/ws/README.md

 For a full example with a browser client communicating with a ws server, see the examples folder.

+Note that the usage together with Express 3.0 is quite different from Express 2.x.
+The difference is expressed in the two different serverstats-examples.

 Otherwise, see the test cases.

 ### Running the tests ###